2020 Karak temple attack: History

 The Guru Paramhans Dayal is a revered Hindu saint.
 In July 1919, he was buried in Teri village of Karak District, where his samadi and the Krishna Dwara Mandir temple were built.
 Following the Partition of India and Pakistan, the temple was closed in 1947.
 In 1997, the temple was attacked and was demolished.
-In 2015, the Supreme Court of Pakistan ordered to restore the Shri Paramhans Ji Maharaj's Samadhi and Krishna Dwara temple.
+In 2015, the Supreme Court of Pakistan ordered the restoration of the Shri Paramhans Ji Maharaj's Samadhi and Krishna Dwara temple.

 Incident

 As a part of renovation, the temple was planned to expand and the house had been bought.
-This irked many locals and Islamist party supporters.
-In December 2020, mob of around 1,500 local Muslims led by a Islamic cleric and supporters of Jamiat Ulema-e-Islam party attacked the temple and set fire to it.
+This irked many locals and Islamic party supporters.
+In December 2020, mob of around 1,500 local Muslims led by an Islamic cleric and supporters of Jamiat Ulema-e-Islam party attacked the temple and set fire to it.
 The extremists also posted video of them attacking the temple on social media.
 Advocate Rohit Kumar, a representative of the Hindu community said that the temple restoration did not exceed the agreed area and that attackers violated the agreement by vandalising the temple.